sheffield-health-and-work-modelling/.github/README.md

 This platform of modelling consists of several types of repository:

-- Data: Repositories which process and clean large survey data sets used in health and work analyses, to be reused for multiple purposes.
-- Analysis: Statistical analysis of datasets to inform parameters used in modelling.
-- R packages: For storing reusable functions and parameters for routine use.
-- Model: A repository which combines the use of R packages, data, and parameters into simulation models for modelling interventions and performing Cost-Benefit Analyses.
-- Documentation: Reproducible technical reports detailing modelling methodologies.

 ## R packages

+For storing reusable functions and parameters for routine use.

 - [ukhlsclean](https://github.com/sheffield-health-and-work-modelling/ukhlsclean): For cleaning Understanding Society: The UK Household Longitudinal Study.
 - [frsclean](https://github.com/sheffield-health-and-work-modelling/frsclean): For cleaning the Family Resources Survey.